 HOW DOES MY CREDIT SCORE CHANGE IF I OPEN OR CLOSE CREDIT ACCOUNTS?

 At first glance, it may seem like a good idea to close old credit accounts or open a host of new ones.
 But it’s not.
 More accounts can hurt, not help.
 Financial experts agree that you should not open multiple new accounts just to show a credit history.
 If you have had little credit in the past, build your credit history slowly.
 Open no more than one or two accounts initially.
 Also, don’t close your old accounts.
 A long credit history has a positive impact on your credit score.
 Having a large number of accounts in good standing with zero balances is a plus, not a negative.

 IF I KEEP PAYING MY BILLS WILL THAT RAISE MY CREDIT SCORE?

 Paying your bills on time should do nothing but help your credit score.
 Good payment histories will help clients who are trying to buy a home, refinance a home, or qualify for new credit.
 We often tell people that while we work on the past, you should be working on the future.

 WHEN THE PROCESS IS COMPLETED WILL I BE APPROVED FOR A LOAN?

 You should be in a much more favorable position as long as you meet several requirements of the credit grantor, such as a good credit history over the past 6-12 months, length of employment, debt ratio, length of time at current residence, and have amount of down payment, etc.

 WHO DO I CONTACT IF I HAVE QUESTIONS?

 Customer Support representatives will handle all of your service needs.
-You can reach Customer Support Monday-Friday 9am to 5pm Eastern time by phone. you will be provided with a member service phone number, a special e-mail address and a fax number that goes directly to our Customer Support team.
+You can reach Customer Support Monday-Friday 9 am to 9 pm Eastern time by calling 248-848-9065 and choosing Option 1.